Travel tips for a g'day in Sydney from Brookstone's CEO

-NEW YORK (Reuters) - As the new president and chief executive of high-end gadget purveyor Brookstone, you’d expect Thomas M. Via to be a seasoned traveler who never leaves home without his fancy neck pillow and compression socks.
+NEW YORK, March 25 (Reuters) - As the new president and chief executive of high-end gadget purveyor Brookstone, you’d expect Thomas M. Via to be a seasoned traveler who never leaves home without his fancy neck pillow and compression socks.

 But where does he like to go?
 Down Under.